 - Bold adds bold property to the targeted rule.

 - Italic adds the italic property to the targeted rule.

-- Left, Center and Right Align add the respective alignment properties to the targeted rule.
+- Left, Center, and Right Align add the respective alignment properties to the targeted rule.

 Targeted Rule allows users to have an existing style applied to text via the Property Inspector.
 This rule affects how the format of the text appears when a user clicks on the text on the page.

-The Targeted Rule pop-up menu allows users to create new CSS rules, create new inline styles or apply existing classes to selected text.
+The Targeted Rule pop-up menu allows users to create new CSS rules, create new inline styles, or apply existing classes to selected text.
 Users can create new rules by completing the New CSS Rule dialogue box.

 Edit Rule opens the CSS Rule Definition dialogue box for the targeted rule.
-By selecting New CSS Rule from the Targeted Rule pop-up menu and clicking the Edit Rule button, the New CSS Rule definition dialogue box will open.
+By selecting the New CSS Rule from the Targeted Rule pop-up menu and clicking the Edit Rule button, the New CSS Rule definition dialogue box will open.

 Getting Started Videos